Quantile tomography: using quantiles with multivariate data

 Even if the tangent line at a boundary point of a directional quantile envelope is nonunique, it does not necessarily mean that the information about certain directional quantiles is lost.
-Even if the directional quantile is not retrievable from the envelope \emph{directly}, in a straightforward manner, it may be possible to reconstruct it from the totality of these envelopes.
-From the formal point of view, it means that the collection of directional quantile envelopes for all $p \in (0, 1/2]$ determines the distribution uniquely (and then, of course, all directional quantiles).

-Surprisingly, this plausible property has not yet been rigorously proved in full generality.
-In the depth context, positive answers have been established for partial cases: depth functions uniquely characterize empirical \citep{StrRou99}, and more generally atomic \citep{Kos02} distributions, and also absolutely continuous distributions with compact support \citep{Kos01}.
-A small progress in this line is our following result regarding distributions with smooth depth contours.
-Note that these include, via Theorem~\ref{t:elliptic}, elliptic distributions, which may have unbounded support---hence the following theorem is not covered by that of \citet{Kos01}.

-\begin{Thm} If the directional quantile envelopes $D(p)$, of a probability distribution $P$ in $\reals^d$ with contiguous support, have smooth boundaries for every $p \in (0,1/2)$, then there is no other probability distribution with the same directional quantile envelopes. \end{Thm}
+Although the directional quantile is not retrievable from the envelope \emph{directly}, in a straightforward manner, it may be possible to reconstruct it from the totality of all envelopes.
+Formally this means that the collection of directional quantile envelopes determines the distribution uniquely.
+Surprisingly, this plausible property has not yet been rigorously proved in full generality, positive answers have been established only for partial cases: depth functions uniquely characterize empirical \citep{StrRou99}, and more generally atomic \citep{Kos02} distributions, and also absolutely continuous distributions with compact support \citep{Kos01}.
+A small progress in this direction is the following result of \citet{KongZuo10} concerning distributions with smooth depth contours. \begin{Thm} If the directional quantile envelopes $D(p)$, of a probability distribution $P$ in $\reals^d$ with contiguous support, have smooth boundaries for every $p \in (0,1/2)$, then there is no other probability distribution with the same directional quantile envelopes. \end{Thm}